Lighthouse Friends Home Page

-By an act of Congress in 1875, $55,000 was set apart for two pairs of range lights to help vessels transition from the Delaware Bay into the Delaware River.
-The Port Penn Range, located in Delaware, would guide traffic along the shipping channel from Ship John Shoal to Reedy Island, while the Finns Point Range would help vessels continue up the river, passing between Reedy Island and Baker Shoal.
+By an act of Congress in 1875, $55,000 was set apart for two pairs of range lights to help vessels transition from Delaware Bay into Delaware River.
+Port Penn Range, located in Delaware, would guide traffic along the shipping channel from Ship John Shoal to Reedy Island, while Finns Point Range would help vessels continue upriver, passing between Reedy Island and Baker Shoal.

 Photograph courtesy U.S. Coast Guard

-Lieutenant Colonel William F. Raynolds of the U.S. Army Corps of Engineers oversaw the construction of the front and rear range lights at Finns Point.
-The front light was located near the banks of the Delaware River and was displayed from a frame dwelling that was “one and one half stories high with shingle roof, double weather-boarded on outside and lathed and plastered inside.
+Lieutenant Colonel William F. Raynolds of the U.S. Army Corps of Engineers oversaw construction of the front and rear range lights at Finns Point.
+The front light was located near the banks of Delaware River and was displayed from a frame dwelling of the following description: “one and one half stories high with shingle roof, double weather-boarded on outside and lathed and plastered inside.
 It rests on stone walls founded on wooden piles.
 The first story is divided into three rooms, with hall and stairways to the second floor and cellar, and shed over back door; porch and bay-window in front; the second story is divided similarly to the first; with step-ladder to lantern on the third floor; a gallery supported by brackets surrounds the lantern on front and sides.”

 The supporting posts have a hexagonal foot print, and the number of stairs to the top of the tower is 130: 119 steps in the spiral staircase and 11 steps up a ladder to the lantern room.
-Each evening, the keeper would climb the tower and light the lamp that stood behind a 24-inch fourth-order range lens also manufactured by Barbier & Fenestre.
-In addition to displaying the rear light for the Finns Point Range, the tower exhibited a second light in a different direction.
-Produced by a lens lantern panel and visible over a 30° arc, this light indicated the turning point for vessels transitioning from the New Castle Range to the Deepwater Point Range – two range lights located just up the river.
+Each evening, the keeper would climb the tower and light the lamp that stood behind a twenty-four-inch, fourth-order range lens also manufactured by Barbier & Fenestre.
+In addition to displaying the fixed white rear light for Finns Point Range, the tower began exhibiting a second light in a different direction on October 1, 1884.
+Produced by a lens lantern panel and visible over a 30° arc, this light indicated the turning point for vessels transitioning from New Castle Range to Deepwater Point Range – two range lights located just up the river.
 A ruby-colored pane placed in front of this secondary light, made it appear red to mariners.
+The red sector was discontinued in 1927.

 Finns Point Rear Range Light